jbfolkerts/tablestakes/README.md

 Typically, you can accomplish your goals with chained queries of the datatable.
 Here are some examples:

-1. Create a new table by reading it from a file
+1. Find all of the cities in New York

     ```ruby
-    cities = Table.new('cities.txt')
-    capitals = Table.new('capitals.txt')
-    ```

-2. Find all of the cities in New York

-    ```ruby
     ny_cities = cities.where("State", "== 'New York'")
     ```

-3. Find all of the capitals which are not in the set of most populated cities
+2. Find all of the capitals which are not in the set of most populated cities

     ```ruby
     small_caps = capitals.column("Capital") - capitals.join(cities, 'Capital', 'City').column('Capital')
     ```

-4. Read a file, select the columns and rows you want, and write the subtable as a tab-delimited file.
+3. Read a file, select the columns and rows you want, and write the subtable as a tab-delimited file.

     ```ruby
-    Table.new('cities.txt').select('City','State','2012 Population').where('2012 Population',".to_i > 1000000").write_file('big_cities.txt')
+    Table.new('cities.txt').select('City','State','2012 estimate').where('2012 estimate', ".to_i > 1000000").write_file('big_cities.txt')
     ```

 Some methods, such as `Table#row` and `Table#column` return Arrays, and of course these are